 IC Markets is not regulated by the Financial Conduct Authority (FCA) in the United Kingdom, as such it is best to avoid them.
 However the broker is licensed by Tier-1 and Tier-2 financial regulators, so it is considered a moderate risk to trade with them.

-Below are the major regulations with which IC Markets are regulated.
+Below are the major financial authorities with which IC Markets is regulated.

 IC Markets Leverage